Book Review: The End of the World is Just the Beginning

 By Peter Zeihan.
 Here.

-I learned that The End of The World is Just the Beginning is the number five non-fiction best seller in America by walking through an airport.
+I learned that The End of The World is Just the Beginning is the number five best-selling non-fiction book in America by walking through an airport.
 It’s quite a title.
 Does it live up to the hype?
 I’d say it was worth the read, but there are plenty of holes to poke.

 Why is it important?

 The energy and natural resources markets are critical to economic growth.
-Many people will make a lot of money in this sector over the next ten years.
+Many people will make much money in this sector over the next ten years.
 That won’t be me, at least directly.
-Yet it’s still good to know about the dynamics.
-My focus is on the demographics and the implication on labor markets and productivity.
+Yet, it’s still good to know about the dynamics.
+I focus on the demographics and the implications on labor markets and productivity.
 And, for that, demographics are destiny.

 Here are the positives:

-• It covers a lot of ground, including detail on the top producers and uses for all the major commodities, which is handy.
+It covers a lot of ground, including details on the top producers and uses for all the major commodities, which is handy.

-• He has quippy sentences that sum up big phenomena, e.g.,
+He has quippy sentences that sum up significant phenomena, e.g.,

-• His points on demographics and capital are the strongest: For the last thirty years, the Baby Boomers have been highly productive, and they’ve put savings into investments driving down the cost of capital.
-But as they retire and begin to transfer assets to low-risk investments, it will raise the cost of capital and slow everything down.
-Tax revenue will also decrease as there are less mature workers generating income.
+His points on demographics and capital are the strongest: For the last thirty years, the Baby Boomers have been highly productive, and they’ve put savings into investments, driving down the cost of capital.
+But as they retire and begin to transfer assets to low-risk investments, the cost of capital will rise and slow everything down.
+Tax revenue will also decrease as there are fewer mature workers generating income.

 Potential blind spots:

-• He references the importance of technology and that the list of winners and losers evolves with technological development, but it isn’t central to his argument.
+He references the importance of technology and the fact that the list of winners and losers evolves with technological development, but this isn’t central to his argument.

-• There are probably many exaggerations.
-It’s easier to write, get attention, and sell books when you keep things simple and make bold scary claims.
+There are probably many exaggerations.
+Writing, getting attention, and selling books is easier when you keep things simple and make bold, scary claims.

 A couple of key lines that stood out:

-• “The industrial technologies that reduce mortality and raise standards of living cannot be un-invented, but if trade collapses, these technologies can be denied.”
+“The industrial technologies that reduce mortality and raise living standards cannot be un-invented, but if trade collapses, these technologies can be denied.”

-• Scary word - “decivilize” - but he claims that’s what is at stake with a breaking of globalization.
+Scary word - “decivilize” - but he claims that’s what is at stake with breaking globalization.
 “Everything we know about human civilization is based on the simple idea of organization.”

-• “Whatever new economic system or systems the world develops will be something we're unlikely to recognize as being viable today.”
+“Whatever new economic system or systems the world develops will be something we're unlikely to recognize as viable today.”

-• “China imports more than 70% of its 14 million barrels of oil it needs every day; Taiwan, Korea, and Japan important more than 95%.”
+“China imports more than 70% of its 14 million barrels of oil it needs every day; Taiwan, Korea, and Japan are more important than 95%.”